-7.6 Building and Running the Application
+7.5 Building and Running the Application

-- 1. Make sure that the active project in CCSv4 is the "mailbox" project (rather than the "mailbox_configuration" project. - Create and activate a target configuration by choosing File → New → Target Configuration.
-Select the default location, then click Finish to bring up the general setup for a target configuration. - Use the Basic tab under general setup to create a target configuration.
-For Connection, select "Spectrum Digital DSK-EVM onboard USB Emulator".
+- 1. Make sure that the active project in CCSv4 is the "mailbox" project. - Create and activate a target configuration by choosing File → New → Target Configuration.
+Select the default location, then click Finish to bring up the general setup for a target configuration. - 3.
+Use the Basic tab under general setup to create a target configuration.
+If you want to use the physical DM6437 target, for Connection, select "Spectrum Digital DSK-EVM-eZdsp onboard USB Emulator".
 For Device, select "TMS320DM6437".
+(You can choose the "DM6437 Device Cycle Accurate Simulator, Little Endian" if you do not have a physical DM6437 target.)
 Press Ctrl+S to save the target configuration. - 4.
 Use View → Target Configurations to see a list of your saved target configurations.
-Rightclick on the one you want to use and choose Set As Default from the pop-up menu. - 5.
-Switch to the Debug perspective. - 6.
-Open the RTA log view by selecting Tools → RTA → Printf Logs.
-This opens the RTA Printf Logs pane. - 7.
-Choose Project → Build Active Project to build the "mailbox" project using DSP/BIOS 6. - 8.
-Choose Target → Debug Active Target to load the mailbox.out executable. - 9.
-Connect CCStudio 4 to the DM6437 EVM board by selecting Target \rightarrow Connect Target.

-10. Run the application by selecting Target → Run or pressing the F8 key.
+Right-click on the one you want to use and choose Set As Default from the pop-up menu. - 5.
+Choose Project -> Build Active Project to build the "mailbox" project using SYS/BIOS 6. - 6.
+Choose Target → Debug Active Target to load the mailbox.out executable. - 7.
+Switch to the Debug perspective. - Open the RTA log view by selecting Tools → RTA → Printf Logs.
+This opens the RTA Printf Logs pane. - 9.
+Connect CCSv4 to the DM6437 EVM board by selecting Target → Connect Target. - 10.
+Run the application by selecting Target → Run or pressing the F8 key.
 Output is displayed in the RTA Printf Logs pane: